Academic Dean – Day Program

 - Assists in the operations of the SIG program in accordance with the mission and philosophy of the Summer Institute for the Gifted.

-- Supervises and directs instructors in accordance with the policies and procedures in the Day Program Administrators Manual.
+- Supervises and directs instructors in accordance with the policies and procedures in the Investigators Program Administrator’s Manual.

 - Collects and reviews Instructor budget approval forms.

 - Collects budget reimbursement forms for approved purchases weekly on Fridays and provides appropriate reimbursement to Instructors.

 - Interacts with students and staff on a regular basis to develop an understanding of students’ individual academic levels, and social and emotional needs.

 - In coordination with Director, monitors instruction and manages the observation of all Instructors in each of their classes to ensure appropriate academic methodology and student involvement.
 Assists teachers with differentiation or teaching strategies, as needed.